barryanders/grav-plugin-blackhole/README.md

 If you can't use GPM you can manually install this plugin.
 Download the zip version of this repository and unzip it under `/your/site/grav/user/plugins`, then rename the folder to `blackhole`.

 ## Usage

+Absolute URLs must be enabled in Grav System Configuration.

 ### Generate Command